May 18, 2015 at 2:22 pm #6817

 “he started to” – Unless the character is interrupted before completing the task, then put the action in active voice.
 “He reached for” instead of “He started to reach for.”

-While most fiction is written in past tense, there are some wonderful works written in present tense as well.
-What matters to us is that the tense works for the story being told and is used consistently.
+While most fiction is written in past tense, there are some wonderful works written in present tense.
+What matters to us is that the tense works for the story being told, and is used consistently.
 Accidental tense shifts should be corrected.

-There are three traditional forms of character point of view: First Person (“I saw him”), Second Person (“You saw him”), and Third Person (“He saw him” or “Sam saw him”).
+There are three traditional forms of character point of view: First Person: “I saw him,” Second Person: “You saw him,” and Third Person: “He saw him,” or “Sam saw him.”
 Most successfully-done erotic fiction is either in first person or a limited third person.
-Many readers will rebel at being put into the “you” position of second person.
+Be warned, many readers will resist being put into the “you” position of second person, pulling out of the story emotionally.
 Whichever one is used, it must be consistent and appropriate for the story.

 Limited vs Omniscient POV